ATLUTDVIPs/Post-to-Socials/README.md

             self.Logger.Log( f"\n\t**Encountered an error in Twitter()**\n\t{str(e)}", "Error" )
 ```

 Additionally, you may update the main start of Post_Twitter.py.
-I was usingt his as testing for a post with just text, a post with an image, and a post with a movie.
+I was using this as testing for a post with just text, a post with an image, and a post with a movie.

 ```
     Posting = Post_Content()